|Main Subject Pages|

 HOME: Bottle Dating

-on this website will, however, usually produce a reliable manufacturing date range
+The information on this website will, however, usually produce a reliable

-for a majority of American utilitarian bottles manufactured from the early 1800s to the
+manufacturing date range for a majority of American utilitarian bottles

 Click here to move directly to the "Dating a Bottle" Section below.